 Call for Papers: Interdisciplinary Graduate Research Colloquium

-The Institute for Humane Studies is proud to announce this summer’s Research Colloquium for graduate students pursuing liberty-advancing research in the humanities and social sciences.
-The colloquium will take place on July 6-9, 2017 at Towson University in Towson, MD.
+The Institute for Humane Studies is proud to announce this fall’s Research Colloquia for graduate students pursuing liberty-advancing research in the humanities and social sciences.

-Continuing the IHS legacy of fostering the intellectual development of classical liberal academics, the Summer Research Colloquium will allow graduate students to present their research in a conference-style setting to top scholars in their field.
-The colloquium presents a unique opportunity to receive constructive feedback on your papers with an emphasis toward publication readiness.
+Continuing the IHS legacy of fostering the intellectual development of classical liberal academics, the Graduate Research Colloquia will allow graduate students to present their research in a conference-style setting to top scholars in their field.
+The program presents a unique opportunity to receive constructive feedback on your papers with an emphasis toward publication readiness.

 The colloquium will feature topics in philosophy, economics, political science, history, and other related fields in the humanities and social sciences.
 Papers that use interdisciplinary and mixed methodological approaches are welcome, though not required.